COLLECTION 3: TRADITION AND MODERNITY

-Logic, or the art of speaking and Thinking (1607)
+1. Scipion Dupleix, Logic, or the Art of Speaking and Thinking (1607)

 Jacques-Bénigne Bossuet, Logic for the Dauphin (1677)

-These works most probably have no particular historical importance, yet they certainly provide an idea of seventeenth century terminology, clearly akin to the Ciceronian system, S. Collections (2).
+These works probably have no particular historical significance, but they certainly give an idea of the terminology of the seventeenth century, which clearly resembles the Ciceronian system, see Collections (2).

-As the title suggests, Bossuet’s Logic functions as a pedagogical guide to everyday argumentation: ‘Dauphin’ was the title given to the heir of the French Kingdom.
+As the title suggests, Bossuet’s Logic functions as a pedagogical guide to everyday argumentation: ‘Dauphin’ was the title given to the heir to the French kingdom.

 Table: